IRHPC/irhpc.github.io/docs/elja/02_submit.md

 | `squeue` (-a, -u $USER) | show queue status                    |
 | `sinfo`                     | view info about nodes and partitions |
 | `scancel` **JOBID**         | cancel a job                         |

+## Fairshare
+The Cluster provides the Slurm Fairshare Algortihm.
+It organizes which job that in the slurm queue should run next based of a fairshare factor between jobs by using a floating point value, between 0.0 and 1 that is calculated by an equation.

+This equation takes in account many factors like the number of nodes requested,  More details about this equation can be found [here](https://slurm.schedmd.com/fair_tree.html#fairshare) and [here](https://slurm.schedmd.com/SLUG19/Priority_and_Fair_Trees.pdf).

 ## Batch jobs